shelbybachman/RA-tutorial-2019/07-matlab_part2/index.Rmd

 ## Scripts & functions: example

-*Example*: We create a short script that calculates the area of a circle:
+*Example*: We create a short script that calculates the circumference of a circle:
 ```
 radius = 3;
-area = 2 * pi * radius
+circumference = 2 * pi * radius
 ```

-If we ran this script, we would find that `radius` would be set to 3 and `area` to 18.85 in our workspace.
-But what if we wanted to easily modify the value of `radius`, to test the effect of different values on the resulting `area` value?
+If we ran this script, we would find that `radius` would be set to 3 and `circumference` to 18.85 in our workspace.
+But what if we wanted to easily modify the value of `radius`, to test the effect of different values on the resulting `circumference` value?
 This is where functions come in handy.
-We could define a function `circle_area` that computes the area of a circle with given radius, as follows:
+We could define a function `find_circumference` that computes the circumference of a circle with given radius, as follows:
 ```
-[area] = function circle_area(radius)
+[circumference] = function find_circumference(radius)
-    area = 2 * pi * radius;
+    circumference = 2 * pi * radius;
 end
 ```